KostiantynO/goit-react-hw-08-phonebook/my.md

 - [x] Make persist token and fetchUser on mount
 - [x] Remove old files

-- [ ] Notifications - not correct login/password.
-Try again, but please check
+### `2022-05-06`: Homework errors after mentor review:

-      you data.
+- [ x Notifications - not correct login/password.
+"Please check you password."
-- [ ] Keep one url from axios?
-I do not know how to do it.
-Find it
+- [ ] Keep one url from axios? // I do not know how to combine two approaches with axios.